Close Menu

 Three counts of possession for the purpose of trafficking

-If anyone has information about the illegal sale of stolen merchandise they are encouraged to reach out to Halton Police Retail Crime Unit at 905-825-4747.
+If anyone has information about illegal sales involving stolen goods they are encouraged to reach out to the Halton Police Retail Crime Unit at 905-825-4747.

-Tips can also be given anonymously through Crime Stoppers.
+Tips can also be shared anonymously through Crime Stoppers.
 “See something?
 Hear something?
 Know something?
 Contact Crime Stoppers” at 1-800-222-8477 (TIPS) or online at www. haltoncrimestoppers. ca.

 INsauga’s Editorial Standards and Policies